yao-zhao/EDGAN/README.md

 ## Multiple training methods of GAN
 - Option to trian with vanilla GAN
-- Option to train with WGAN
+- Option to train with WGAN (excluding weight clipping for batchnorm)
 - Option to train with LSGAN
 - Option to train with BGAN (not implemented yet)